prashantmore45/prashant-portfolio-v2/README.md

 ## Features
 - Modern responsive design with light/dark theme toggle
 - Sections: Home, About, Projects, and Contact
-- Typing animation on homepage
 - Links to social profiles and GitHub projects
 - Deployed live using GitHub Pages